KannonZenetism/zenetism-field-physics/structural-physics/SP05-time-memory-hypostatic-flow.md

 - **Looped τ** — Entropic recurrence with degradation of coherent gain (E₁-artifact)

 Where structure undergoes coherent transformation, time exists.
-Where structure is invariant, temporal differentiation collapses.
+Where relative structure is invariant, temporal differentiation collapses.

 ### 1.3 What SP05 Establishes